 April 19, 2018

 The IRS has called for backup from the private sector, and these four companies could be coming after your tax debt in lieu of the IRS.
-Here’s what you need to know to stay informed, lawful and safe.
+Here’s what you need to know about private debt collection agencies (PDCs) to stay informed, lawful and safe.

 What’s the deal with Private Debt Collection Agencies (PDCs)?

 Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015, which includes a section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
-Now a year and a half later, the program is in full swing.
+Now, the program is in full swing.
 The IRS has hired four PDCs: Conserve, Pioneer, Performant Recovery, and CBE Group.
 Though not all tax debt cases are eligible for PDCs to handle (e.g. offer-in-compromise, innocent spouse cases, deceased), you may be getting a notice that your account will be in new (private) hands.

 What are the risks associated with PDCs?